 Recovery may require joint replacement surgeries, ongoing physiotherapy, pain management, and adaptive equipment.
 The long-term consequences can include early retirement, career changes, and reduced participation in recreational activities that previously provided enjoyment and social connection.

-Car Accident Compensation Types
+Car Accident Compensation in Canada

-Ontario’s legal system provides several categories of compensation designed to address the full scope of losses experienced by accident victims and their families.
+Canada’s legal system provides several categories of compensation designed to address the full scope of losses experienced by accident victims and their families.

-Non-Economic Damages (General Damages)
+Non-Economic Damages

-Loss of amenities addresses the practical limitations imposed by injuries, such as inability to drive, reduced mobility, dependence on others for basic care, and loss of independence in daily activities.
+Loss of enjoyment of life damages recognize that injuries prevent participation in activities, hobbies, sports, travel, and experiences that previously brought meaning and satisfaction, while loss of amenities addresses practical limitations such as inability to drive, reduced mobility, dependence on others for basic care, and loss of independence in daily activities.

-Ontario’s Family Law Act recognizes that serious injuries affect entire families, not just the injured person.
-Close family members can pursue compensation for their own losses resulting from their loved one’s injuries or death.
+Compensation for Family Members: Ontario’s Family Law Act recognizes that serious injuries affect entire families, not just the injured person.
+Close family members can pursue compensation for their own losses resulting from their loved one’s injuries or death .
+Eligible family members include spouses, children, parents, grandparents, and siblings.

 Family Law Act claims can include: